 - Blood disorders, liver toxicity, kidney damage

 Physicians who order iodine for scans need to be vigilant.
 Older people are especially vulnerable to hyper and hypothyroidism after such iodine exposure.
 Younger patients are not immune to this reaction, either.

-Anyone who undergoes a scan with contrast should be advised to look out for signs of thyroid dysfunction.
+If you need a scan with contrast, ask about taking NAC for kidney protection.
+Afterwards, be on the look-out for signs of thyroid dysfunction.
 If symptoms occur, it is imperative that thyroid tests be performed promptly and appropriate treatment initiated until the thyroid gland recovers from the excess exposure to iodine.